-The MCS2000-DRV2 will operate with any of the MCS2000 series Controllers.
-It will provide interface between the brakes and the MCS2000-ECA.
-MCS2000-CTDA or MCS2000-CTLC Tension Controls.
+The MCS2000-PSDRV2 will operate with any of the MCS2000 series Controllers.
+It will provide interface between the brakes and the MCS2000-ECA, MCS2000-CTDA or MCS2000-CTLC Tension Controls.
+Additionally when the MCS2000-ECA is used, the MCS2000-PSDRV2 can supply the 24 VDC power for operating the controller as well.